ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb2.md

     ```lua
     local function OnSwitchInteraction()
-        if not isLightOn then
+        if not lightIsOn then
             switch:RotateTo(Rotation.New(0, 90, 0), .5, true)
             World.SpawnAsset(propLightTemplate, { position = bulbPosition })
         else
             switch:RotateTo(switchStartingRotation, 0.5, true)
         end

-        isLightOn = not isLightOn
+        lightIsOn = not lightIsOn
     end
     ```

-6. Press **Play** to see if your `else` statement works.
+3. Press **Play** to see if your `else` statement works.
 The switch should now rotate up when first interacted with, then down on your second interaction with it.
 However, we still need to de-spawn (delete) the light when the light switch is turned off.

 ### Turning the Light Off